|

 operations have been at a reduced scale, this tie

 they are being conducted at full capacity.
+During the period

 of idleness, Overholt has made extensive repairs